enghamzasalem/whats-gpt-firebase/README.md

 # Whats-GPT-Firebase

 <img src="images/fig1.jpg" />

-Whats-GPT-Firebase is a Node.js application that integrates the WhatsApp Web API, OpenAI's GPT-3.5 language model, and Firebase Realtime Database.
-It allows you to interact with a WhatsApp chatbot powered by OpenAI's GPT-3.5 model and store the chat history in Firebase.
+Whatsapp-GPT-Firebase-txt2speach is a Node.js application that integrates WhatsApp-Web.js, GPT-3.5 language model with Cloudlabs Api, and Firebase Realtime DB. allowing you to make a WhatsApp chatbot powered by OpenAI's GPT-3.5 to respond, and convert the answer to speach using Cloudlabs API, and store the chat history in Firebase DB.

+if you understand arabic you can watch the video on my channel => [Salah Bakhash](https://www.youtube.com/channel/UCFwqBlQH93pPRSeXTVTOMZw).

 ## Table of Contents
 - [Installation](#installation)